 Interest Rate Risk - Debt Investments - Cash and Cash Equivalents.
+Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Currently, the Medical Center does not have a specific policy to limit its exposure to interest rate risk.
 The Medical Center holds no investments that are subject to interest rate risk.

-A summary of the restricted cash and cash equivalents at June 30, 2015 and 2014 and their exposure to interest rate risk is as follows:
+A summary of the restricted cash and cash equivalents at June 30, 2016 and 2015 and their exposure to interest rate risk is as follows: